Tsegaye-misikir/tsegaye-misikir.github.io/about.md

 My research focuses on **human-centered NLP**, with an emphasis on:

-- **Multilingual Representation Learning** — especially for low-resource languages like Amharic and North African dialects
+- **Multilingual Representation Learning** — especially for low-resource languages
 - **AI for Education** — building adaptive learning systems and automated feedback tools
 - **Emotion Recognition** — developing emotionally intelligent dialogue systems